safe-global/safe-docs/reference/safe-core-sdk/auth-kit/Web3AuthModalPack.md

 #### `signIn()`

-The `signIn()` method call internally the [`connect()`](https://web3auth.io/docs/sdk/web/modal/usage#connect) one from Web3Auth.
-It gets a web3 provider and store it internally in the instance.
-It retrieves the associated Safe addresses for the external owned account created using Web3Auth services.
+`signIn()` calls internally the [`connect()`](https://web3auth.io/docs/sdk/web/modal/usage#connect) method from Web3Auth.
+It obtains a web3 provider and store it internally in the instance.
+Finally, retrieves the associated Safe addresses for the external owned account created using Web3Auth services.

 **Returns**
 An object with the derived external owned account address and the associated safe addresses.